 The IRS has charged me penalties and interest.
 Can I get them removed?

-Yes.
-Three types of penalties can be removed without your having to prove anything.
-They are the penalties for not prepaying enough tax, filing your return late and paying your tax late.
-The requirement is that you must have not had the same penalty in any of the 3 years preceding the year of the penalty.
-For example, say you file your 2020 return late and the IRS charges you the late filing penalty.
-The IRS will remove that penalty if you did not file your 2017, 2018 and 2019 returns late.
-The easiest way to get this done is to call the IRS and ask for the First Time Abatement (FTA).
-Writing a letter for an FTA will take a very long time to get your result.
+Yes - By taking advantage of the First Time Abatement (FTA), 3 types of penalties can be removed without your having to prove anything: the penalties for not prepaying enough tax, filing your return late and paying your tax late.
+The requirement for the FTA is that you must not have had the same penalty in any of the 3 years preceding the year of the penalty.
+For example, you file your 2020 return late and the IRS charges you the late filing penalty.
+The IRS will remove that penalty if you filed your 2017, 2018 and 2019 returns on time.
+The easiest way to this done is to call the IRS and ask for the First Time Abatement (FTA).
+Note: Writing a letter for an FTA will take a very long time to get your result.

-Maybe.
-Generally, penalties can be removed if you prove to the IRS that there was "reasonable cause", a term that is defined in the tax law.
-Reasonable cause, in non-technical terms, broadly means the required actions (prepaying taxes, filing on time, paying on time) were not taken because of circumstances beyond your control.
+Maybe - Generally, penalties can be removed if you prove to the IRS that there was "reasonable cause," a term that is defined in the tax law.
+Reasonable cause, in non-technical terms, broadly means the required actions (prepaying taxes or filing on time or paying on time) could not be taken because of circumstances beyond your control.
 These circumstances do not include financial problems.
-Reasonable cause abatement requests apply to the penalties are underpayment of estimated tax, filing late and paying late.

 No. The law does not permit the IRS to remove interest except in very limited circumstances.
 Note that interest is charged on unpaid penalties, so if penalties are removed the related interest is also removed.